 Prior to this offering, there has been no public market for our common stock.
-The initial public offering price per share is \$16.00.
+It is currently estimated that the initial public offering price per share will be between \$14.00 and \$16.00.

-Our common stock has been approved for listing on the Nasdaq Global Select Market under the symbol "NGM."
+We have applied to list our common stock on the Nasdaq Global Select Market under the symbol "NGM."